dabasmoti/BB_Tasc/README.md

 python send.py brazil 2009
 ```

-Reply to the sender is out of scope!
+Reply to the sender(RPC) is out of scope!